twolfson/nightlife/cities/japan_tokyo.md

     - The drink menu was all katakana
 - I was the only foreigner

+## ELE TOKYO
+- Dress code enforced on a Thursday night, couldn't enter
+    - No shorts
+    - No t-shirts

 ## GASPANIC - Roppongi
 - 1 large room with a small bar and medium dancefloor
 - 1 small room with a bunch of tables